Turkish forensic teams search Saudi consulate for clues on missing journalist

 ISTANBUL, Turkey — Turkish forensic teams searched the Saudi consulate in Istanbul overnight as the investigation into the disappearance and alleged murder of Saudi writer Jamal Khashoggi deepened.

-Wearing white forensic suits and blue gloves, investigators emerged from the building early Thursday carrying boxes and plastic and paper bags.
-They loaded the material onto white vans.
+Early Thursday, investigators wearing white forensic suits and blue gloves emerged from the building in an upscale neighborhood the the city.
+They loaded boxes and plastic and paper bags onto white vans.

 Khashoggi disappearance: Turkish officials search Saudi diplomat's houseOct.
 17, 201801:10

+Turkish Justice Minister Abdulhamit Gül later pledged that the investigation would shed light on what happened, adding that "whatever the international law requires will be done."

+Gül told Turkish state news agency Andalou that the case was being investigated "thoroughly" and that the results of the investigation were expected "soon."

 On Wednesday, Turkish forensic police followed Saudi investigators into the residence of the Saudi consul for the first time.
-The search by the Turkish team included the roof and the deployment of a drone over the area.
+The search by the Turkish team included the roof and the deployment of a drone over the area which is a ten minute walk from the consulate.
 Footage from the scene showed investigators using ultraviolet lights to look for stains.

 President Donald Trump said Wednesday that the U.S. had called on Turkey to share any audio recording it might have of Khashoggi’s alleged killing.